They’re fast. Sometimes non-stop fast. And oh-so-adorable when they take those precious naps. So how do you capture these precious puppy moments?

 KEEP IT GOING!

 This post is part of a blog circle of some of the most uber-talented pet photographers all over the world.
-Keep reading to see more highlights from other photographers’ sessions as well as some favorite locations.
+Keep reading to see what photographers do to stay natural!!

 Follow the circle until you land back on this page.
 Enjoy!